-Occupying the northern half of an island in the meandering Spree River, Museum Island is home to five museums, all specializing in different periods of human culture, the arts, and the sciences.
+Occupying the northern half of an island in the meandering Spree River, Museum Island, a UNESCO World Heritage Site, is home to five museums, all specializing in different periods of human culture, the arts, and the sciences.

 A visit to the museums is an adventure back in time, offering a detailed and fascinating exploration of ancient cultures and artifacts dating back thousands of years.

 Between them, the Bode Museum, Altes Museum, Alte Gallery, Neues Museum, and Pergamon Museum hold everything from 19th-century paintings to ancient Greek and Roman decorative art and the famed Ishtar gate (one of the original Seven Wonders of the Ancient World).
 The Museum Island has such an important collection of knowledge, history and artefacts that it’s been announced as one of the UNESCO World Heritage Sites in 1999.

 Insider tip: You can get a museum pass that grants access to all museums, but if you’re only interested in one or two, you can buy individual tickets as well.

 With its beginnings stretching back nearly four centuries, the Tiergarten is Berlin’s most popular inner-city park, and one of the largest urban parks in the country.
 The park is veined with lazy lakes and meandering paths which weave amid the trees and grass lawns.

 It is also home to the Berlin Zoo, which is one of the most visited zoological gardens in Europe and holds one of the most comprehensive collections of animal species in the world.
 The 20, 200 animals are housed in spacious enclosures.

 Plunge yourself into East German (German Democratic Republic or DDR) life at this immersive, interactive museum.
 The museum offers reconstructions of DDR apartments, where you can rummage through draws, sift through cupboards, and explore to your heart’s content.